robinhutty/robin.hutty.us/content/articles/code-review.md

 ---
 title: On Code Review Semantics
+date: 2025-03-12
+modified: 2025-09-08T07:52:22
 type: docs
-draft: false
+draft: true
+categories: engineering
+tags: review, vcs
 ---

 Nowadays, it seems that Software Engineering, as a field of practice, has come to a consensus that Code Review is generally A Good Idea[^objection] - when a changeset is proposed as a Merge Request[^MR], someone/something SHOULD review before it gets merged.
 However, the semantics of code review have nuance that is context-sensitive - dependent on such situational aspects as: the kind of organization/team and the individuals, the overall purpose of the codebase, the purpose of the changeset, etc.

-As is so common, "shared expectations" are critical to successful communication, so I've gathered some of my thoughts about the semantics of Code Review.
+As is so common, Code Review done badly can be worse for the overall success of a project that no code review, and "shared expectations" are critical to successful communication, so I've gathered some of my thoughts about the semantics of Code Review.

 ## Semantics